HetBenkt/DQL-Tester-FX/CONTRIBUTING.md

 * Click Next (keep the default settings on the 'Select Maven projects' screen)
 * Click Next (keep the default settings on the 'Project name' screen)
 * Click Finish -> The project will be created now
+### IntelliJ plugins that are used
+* Start IntelliJ
+* Open 'File' > 'Settings'
+* Go to the 'Plugins' section
+* Download/install and enable these extra plugins
+    * Lombok Plugin (and enable annotation processing for the project)
+    * Coverage
+    * Emma
+    * SonarLint
+### Non public dependencies (Documentum Foundation Classes)
+Documentum appications are required to use DFC libraries.
+These can be downloaded from [OpenText My Support](https://mysupport.opentext.com)
+The pom.xml refers to these libraries from your local .m2 maven repository.
+To install external/downloaded jar dependencies to your local maven repository use the commands from the Wiki page [Maven commands](https://github.com/HetBenkt/DQL-Tester-FX/wiki/Maven-commands)
 ### Run the application
 * Add 2 run configurations (Run -> Edit Configurations...)